Email Testing in CI/CD Pipelines: A Developer's Guide

 Is your email testing failing more often than it should?
 Don't let those frustrating issues derail your CI/CD pipeline.
 Here's how to troubleshoot some common email testing problems.

-to check if the server is reachable from your testing environment.
-If the server doesn't respond, there may be a network issue or the server might be down.
+Next, confirm the smtp server is running and accessible.
+Use tools like telnet or ping to check if the server is reachable from your testing environment.
+If the server doesn't respond, there might be a network issue or the server could be down.

 Firewall or network issues can also block the connection.
-Ensure your firewall allows traffic to the SMTP server's port.
+Make sure your firewall allows traffic to the smtp server's port.
 Additionally, check for any network policies that might be interfering with the connection.

 Emails that look great in one client can appear broken in another.
 To avoid this, use email testing tools to preview emails across different email clients.
 These tools show you how your email will render in Gmail, Outlook, Yahoo Mail, and other popular clients.